csnorka/CPP-movie-library/README.md

 ## Movie Library
+It's a simple console application for handling movies.
+### Purpose
-The program was created for a subject.
+The program was created within the framework of a subject.